open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 const featureWriter: FeatureWriter = {
     async addFeature(feature, template, projection) {
-        // Persist the new feature in your backend await myApi.createFeature(feature, template.layerId);
+        // Persist the new feature in your backend, then update the map await myApi.createFeature(feature, template.layerId);
     },
     async updateFeature({ feature, layer, projection }) {
-        // Update the existing feature in your backend await myApi.updateFeature(feature, layer?.id);
+        // Update the existing feature in your backend, then update the map await myApi.updateFeature(feature, layer?.id);
     },
     async deleteFeature({ feature, layer, projection }) {
-        // Delete the feature from your backend await myApi.deleteFeature(feature, layer?.id);
+        // Delete the feature from your backend, then update the map await myApi.deleteFeature(feature, layer?.id);
     }
 };